Newbclharri/django_sky/docs/prd.md

  - blog post functionality
  - Display friends that have spirits in common
  - Display stats: (Friends that have more Spirts and Winged Light)
+ - Sky updates and posts to home page

 ## Problem Being Solved and Target Market